 For years people asked if they could shoot with me.
-Now you can join me through a series of hands-on workshops of studio and infrared photography where you’ll see how I work and the cameras and lenses I use.
+Now you can join me in a series of hands-on workshops on studio and infrared photography where you’ll see how I work and the cameras and lenses I use.
 You’ll learn how to use the techniques I’ve written about in magazines and books.
 During these informal but hands-on sessions you’ll get to ask questions and shoot photographs for your portfolio, providing a fully interactive experience

 The Magic of Umbrellas—Minimum Lighting, Maximum Quality is a 90-minute workshop limited to five attendees and includes hands-on instruction.
 Attendees will have one-on-one time to photograph models.
 Fee is $85 per person.
 Bring a camera because everyone gets to shoot!
 The last workshop was sold out and several people signed up on a waiting list.
 Details for the next workshop will be posted when available.

 If you would like me to speak to your camera club, photo organization or convention, please read the Workshop FAQ, which contains answers to commonly asked questions.
 If it doesn’t answer your specific question, please click on Contact in the menu bar ask ask.
 I’ll usually get back to you within 24-hours.